jaotus/grafeem-synthesizer/README.md

-# Build scripts for Docker images of the _dnn/hmm grafeem_ synthesizers
+# Build scripts for Docker images of the _dnn/hmm_ grapheme based speech synthesizers

 Create docker images for an Ossian based speech synthesizer.